The Shaper Exiles: Garden of the Shaped by Shiela Finch

 One of these creations is Sivell, a young Lianu about to take the throne—if she can shapeshift well enough to pass the test.
 Unlike most Lianu, she finds changing her shape difficult, and her grandmother calls to the scientists (whom they think are wizards) to help her better learn her people’s skill.

 It might not sound like much of a plot, but I enjoyed it.
-Their questions were all-too human, ranging from the simple “why’s” to the much more complicated “why’s.”
+Their questions were all-too human, ranging from the simple “how’s” to the much more complicated “why’s.”
 Theological, existential, and philosophical questions are baked into the fabric of the book.
 The plot not moving at a rapid pace doesn’t matter in the slightest.

 Except it doesn’t work.
-Sivell’s fine as a means of delivering a plot, but she’s not particularly loveable or relatable.
+Sivell’s fine as a means of delivering a plot, but she’s not particularly lovable or relatable.
 I mean, I don’t want bad things to happen to her, but unless there’s some sort of compelling question introduced beforehand, I’m also not going to watch her go grocery shopping.